 The fog has come and gone—the overlay of parenting on my life—but recently, I feel like it’s started to mercifully lift a bit, to give me breathing space to be able to focus on the thing that’s gotten shoved aside: me.

 Work and parenting often gets the priority over self-development, enjoyment, or rest.
-It’s true that I’ve found time to do things like train for several half marathons and one full marathon, pitch and get selected for TEDx, and co-create an incredible professional retreat to take place this year.
+It’s true that I’ve found time to do things like train for several half marathons and one full marathon, pitch and get selected for TEDx, and write several books.
 But I keep wondering, What more could I accomplish if . . .

 . . .
 I was getting enough sleep